-207/209 Cedar St., Fernandina Beach www.ameliacommunitytheatre.org
+207/209 Cedar St., Fernandina Beach

+www.ameliacommunitytheatre.org

 Amelia Community Theatre has been entertaining and supporting the community since its founding in 1981.
 A nonprofit volunteer program, the theater produces several shows each year and organizes youth and children programs.
-Productions scheduled for 2017 include Calendar Girls, Avenue Q and The Explorers Club.
+Productions scheduled for 2018 include Doubt, A Midsummer Night's Dream, and The Addams Family Musical.